SCOFVIAL/myPortfolio/README.md

-My portfolio website built on react and next.js
+My portfolio website built with react and next.js